 The song topped the Billboard, Cashbox and Record World charts at #2, second only to The Beatles' Get Back.
 Marvéll is pictured top center.

 Read more about Marvéll's time with Mercy

+Marvell knows that artists like Willie, Waylon and David Allan Coe will always be the true legends of the outlaw movements.
 After leaving Mercy, James Marvéll & Buddy Good went on to form the country group, The Country Cavaleers.
 This early 1970s duo was on the road with Country and Grand Ole Opry stars.
 They were a bit of an oddity because of their extremely long hair and real country singing.
-Many Grand Ole Opry legends and country stars such as Del Reeves and Jean Shepard called them, Country Music's First Outlaws.
+Many Grand Ole Opry legends and country stars such as Del Reeves and Jean Shepard acknowledged them as being ahead of their time.